Muralimk10/E-Commerce-Site/README.md

 🛠️ Tech Stack
 HTML – Structure of the web pages
-CSS3 – Styling and layout
+CSS – Styling and layout
-JavaScript (ES6+) – Interactivity
+JavaScript – Interactivity
-TypeScript – Type-safe scripting

 🎯 Learning Objectives
 This project helped in understanding:
 DOM manipulation using JavaScript
 Type safety with TypeScript